KDE/documentation-develop-kde-org/content/hig/displaying_content.md

 <summary>Click here to learn about relevant QtWidgets technologies</summary>
 <br/>

-Use `setToolTip()` for short explanations, and `setWhatsThis()` for more detailed help.
-Make the `whatsThis()` help text discoverable for users by using the [KXmlGui::KToolTipHelper](https://api.kde.org/frameworks/kxmlgui/html/classKToolTipHelper.html) class. `KToolTipHelper` is already used by default if the main window of your application inherits from [KXmlGui::KMainWindow](https://api.kde.org/frameworks/kxmlgui/html/classKMainWindow.html). `KToolTipHelper` also adds keyboard shortcuts of relevant actions to tooltips.
+Use [QWidget::setToolTip()](https://doc.qt.io/qt-6/qwidget.html#toolTip-prop) for short explanations, and [QWidget::setWhatsThis()](https://doc.qt.io/qt-6/qwidget.html#whatsThis-prop) for more detailed help.
+Make the `whatsThis()` help text discoverable for users by using the [KXmlGui::KToolTipHelper](https://api.kde.org/ktooltiphelper.html) class. `KToolTipHelper` is already used by default if the main window of your application inherits from [KXmlGui::KMainWindow](https://api.kde.org/kmainwindow.html). `KToolTipHelper` also adds keyboard shortcuts of relevant actions to tooltips.

 </details>
 {{< /alert >}}